-- a.
-The Designated Safeguarding Lead (DSL) will monitor the working of this policy and will report as required to the Head Teacher/Principal/Governing Body. - b.
-The Head Teacher/Principal will report on Safeguarding termly to the Governors through completion of Key Performance Indicators (Attendance, Early Helps, Exclusions, LAC, Pupil Premium, Bullying, Referrals) - c.
-The School/Academy will actively evaluate the effectiveness of this policy by monitoring the School/Academy's staff understanding and application of the procedures within this policy as their overall duty to safeguard pupils and students.
-School/Academy will undertake a yearly audit to assure that safeguarding systems and processes are working effectively.
+The Designated Safeguarding Lead (DSL) will monitor the working of this policy and will report as required to the Head Teacher/Principal/Governing Body.

+The Head Teacher/Principal will report on Safeguarding termly to the Governors through completion of Key Performance Indicators (Attendance, Early Help, Exclusions, LAC, Pupil Premium, Bullying, Referrals)

+We will actively evaluate the effectiveness of this policy by monitoring staff's understanding and application of the procedures within this policy as their overall duty to safeguard pupils and students.
+We will undertake a yearly audit to assure ourselves that safeguarding systems and processes are working effectively and make any changes where necessary to ensure the most effective safeguarding system is in place in order to protect all children and prevent any harm coming to them.
 This audit will be returned to the Local Authority.